Understanding Symmetrically Arranged Charges in Electrostatics

 Spherical Symmetry

 Perhaps the most elegant symmetric arrangement is the spherical distribution of charge.
-Consider this: when charge is distributed uniformly over a spherical shell, Gauss's law allows us to determine that the electric field inside the shell is zero, while outside the shell, the field is identical to that of a point charge located at the center of the sphere.
-This remarkable result demonstrates how symmetry can simplify complex problems in electrostatics No workaround needed..
+When charge is distributed uniformly over a spherical shell, Gauss's law allows us to determine that the electric field inside the shell is zero, while outside the shell, the field is identical to that of a point charge located at the center of the sphere.
+This remarkable result demonstrates how symmetry can simplify complex problems in electrostatics And that's really what it comes down to..

 Calculating Electric Fields for Symmetric Arrangements